Dutch States Navy: Seventeenth century

-The navy had normally about three to four thousand seamen.
-When war threatened thousands of sailors were mustered.
-This was generally just for one campaign.
-Flag officers and captains were responsible for the recruitment of persons on board.
-Officers of the fleet constituted an exception.
-Already in the early 17th century a couple of experienced captains were in the permanent employment of the Navy at a salary.
-These were called the extraordinary captains.
-These captains were also responsible for the victualing of the fleet.
-Every captain of a ship bought the supplies from these extraordinary captains at a discount subsidized by the different Admiralties.
-The extraordinary captains thus acted as a victualing service.
-While cheap to buy, with the subsidy from the Admiralites, the profit on the supplies to the extraordinary captains could amount to thousands of guilders.
-The cost and profit on these supplies were the main income of these extraordinary captains.
+The navy typically maintained about three to four thousand seamen in peacetime, but when war threatened, thousands more sailors were mustered for single campaigns.
+Recruitment was overseen by flag officers and captains, while a small number of experienced permanent officers—known as extraordinary captains—were salaried and responsible for victualing the fleet.
+Each ship’s captain purchased supplies from the extraordinary captains at a subsidized discount provided by the Admiralties.
+The income amounted to the main income of the extradordinary captains..

-The sailors came mainly from the proletariat and the multinational population of the port cities.
-In 1665 a regiment of soldiers aboard the ship was instituted under Baron Willem Joseph van Ghent.
-These later became the nucleus of the Netherlands Marine Corps.
+The sailors were drawn largely from the proletariat and the multinational populations of the Dutch port cities.
+In 1665, a regiment of soldiers aboard the ships was instituted under Baron Willem Joseph van Ghent, forming the nucleus of what would later become the Netherlands Marine Corps.

 Strategic Mission

 Main battle sites of the Second Anglo-Dutch War: as in the other Anglo-Dutch Wars, apart from Bergen, most fighting took place in the southern North Sea astride the trade routes in and out of the Dutch Republic.

-During the 17th century the Republic was involved in numerous battles.
-The main goal was keeping open the trade routes at sea and the defense of the territory.
+During the 17th century, the Dutch Republic was involved in numerous naval operations, primarily aimed at keeping trade routes open and defending its territory.

-Until 1648, Spain was the enemy.
-A States fleet destroyed in 1607 an entire Spanish fleet at the Battle of Gibraltar.
-Partly as a result of the destruction of much of the Spanish fleet in 1608, peace talks launched in 1609 resulted in the Twelve Years' Truce.
+Until 1648, Spain remained the main adversary.
+In 1607, a States fleet destroyed the entire Spanish fleet at the Battle of Gibraltar, significantly weakening Spanish naval power.
+Partly as a result of this defeat, peace negotiations launched in 1609 led to the Twelve Years' Truce.

-The Battle of the Downs in 1639 - in which Lieutenant-Admiral Maarten Tromp and Vice-Admiral Witte de With defeated a Spanish fleet of 55 ships, put an end to the Spanish domination at sea.
+The Battle of the Downs in 1639, in which Lieutenant-Admiral Maarten Tromp and Vice-Admiral Witte de With defeated a Spanish armada of 55 ships (the Second Spanish Armada), effectively ended Spanish maritime dominance.

-In addition, the fleet blockaded the Flemish coast and escorted the merchant fleet towards the Baltic Sea.
-The close relations between the Swedes and the Dutch angered the Danes.
-Many Dutch merchants had settled in Sweden, where they had a large share in the structure of trade and industry.
-One of them was Louis de Geer.
-In 1644 a complete naval expeditionary force arrived from the Republic, 23 ships with sailors and officers, so Fehmarn could be occupied by the Swedes.
-The Danes banned in 1640 the export of timber from Norway.
-The Netherlands and Sweden began a war against the Danes, after which the Danes blocked the Sound.
-In 1644 and 1645 Witte de With, therefore, on the Brederode with a huge convoy merchantmen - 702 in the return fleet of the previous year - forced the Sound and imposed a favourable toll treaty.
+In addition to combat operations, the fleet regularly blockaded the Flemish coast and escorted merchant convoys to the Baltic Sea.
+Close relations between the Dutch and Swedes angered the Danes, as many Dutch merchants had settled in Sweden and controlled significant portions of trade and industry.
+One prominent figure was Louis de Geer.
+In 1644, the Dutch provided Sweden with 23 ships, fully manned, to assist in the occupation of Fehmarn.
+In response, Denmark had banned the export of timber from Norway in 1640, prompting a Dutch-Swedish campaign against the Danes to protect access to the Baltic.
+Witte de With commanded the Brederode with a large convoy, successfully navigating the Sound in 1644–1645 and forcing a favorable toll agreement for Dutch merchants.